thisismattsmith/thisismattsmith/content/blog/i-am-great/index.md

 ---
-title: Slavery, spying and servitude.
+title: The space beteen ideas and execution
-date: "2015-05-28T22:40:32.169Z"
+date: "2019-05-28T22:40:32.169Z"
-description: Is the future of work just going to be the past?
+description: It's not ideas or execution, it's both.
+But what's in the middle is just as important.
 ---

 Far far away, behind the word mountains, far from the countries Vokalia and